signalwerk/typesetting/sites/blog/src/pages/posts/2018-11-05--pin-marks/index.md

-Today I found in the workshop a some cases with «Elementarschmuck»
+Today I found in the workshop some cases with «Elementarschmuck»
 ![workshop impressions](./img/IMG_8479.jpg)

 Patterns for security prints